 TPC Contribution Agreement.
-On March 31, 2003 the Company entered into an agreement with the Technology Partnerships Canada ("TPC") initiative of Industry Canada, whereby TPC agreed to fund up to 29.7% of eligible costs related to the Company's research and development efforts in fast batteries and electric vehicles, up to a maximum amount of \$6.7 million during the work period beginning in January, 2002 and ending by September, 2007.
+On March 31, 2003 the Company entered into an agreement with the Technology Partnerships Canada ("TPC") initiative of Industry

+Canada, whereby TPC agreed to fund up to 29.7% of eligible costs related to the Company's research and development efforts in high rate batteries, up to a maximum amount of \$6.7 million during the work period beginning in January, 2002 and ending by September, 2007.
 Under the terms of the agreement, an amount up to a maximum of \$31.1 million is to be repaid by royalties charged on new revenue created from products developed commencing in 2007 through to 2013, with payment to be deferred or reduced if certain revenue thresholds are not achieved.
 During the quarter ending September, 2003 the Company received \$1.1 million related to eligible research and development expenses for the period from January 1, 2002 to March 31, 2003.
-Additional claims for \$0.7 million were received in fiscal 2004.
+Additional claims for \$0.7 million were received in fiscal 2004 and a further \$0.3 million in the three months ending December 31, 2004.